How to Build a First Aid Kit for Climbing

 The longer I have been climbing the less I want to carry to the crag or up the mountain.
 Over the years I have worked on dialing in my climbing kit which includes my first aid.
-I used to just buy one of those pre-loaded kits and throw that into my pack, but I started to realize that there were items in those kits that I didn’t need and they lacked items I deem essential.
+I used to just buy one of those pre-loaded kits and throw that into my pack.
+Eventually, I realized that there were items in those kits that were unnecessary and they lacked items I deem essential.
 For this blog I’m focusing on a basic first aid kit for a single day out cragging or multipitch climbing.
 If you’re planning longer trips, the items below will provide a good foundation to add to.

 Prevention